-- Intermittent rashes appear with rheumatic fever, rheumatoid arthritis, chronic juvenile arthritis, and connective tissue diseases such as systemic lupus erythematosus (SLE).
+- Intermittent rashes appear with rheumatic fever, rheumatoid arthritis, chronic juvenile idiopathic arthritis, and connective tissue diseases such as systemic lupus erythematosus (SLE).

 - Check for psoriasis, which may be hidden from view.

-- Sjogren's syndrome will cause a dry mouth (xerostomia).
+- Sjögren's syndrome will cause a dry mouth (xerostomia).

 - Raynaud's syndrome: usually bilateral and affects fingers more often than toes.

-- Urethritis: may indicate Reiter's disease.
+- Urethritis: may indicate Reiter's syndrome.